 To qualify as a drafting pencil, a mechanical pencil must have a fixed 4mm lead pipe for easy use with a straight edge.
 And, ideally, an all-metal clutch mechanism.
 The lead holding sleeve should be sturdy – absolutely no wobbliness.
 Well-balanced metal body and knurled grip is a bonus.

-These are some of the pencils I have tried and loved:
+These are some of the pencils I are in my regular arsenal

 Uni Kuru Toga 0.3 (my first ever 0.3mm)